 What do I have to do to make the files work properly?

-In my patterns, I always try to combine the score lines and make them red.
-Unfortunately they don't show up as red on the Design Space canvas.
-You only see the red color when you choose operation (it used to be linetype, now called operation which includes cut, draw, and score) in the upper right hand side of the canvas.
+Unfortunately, they don't automatically show up as red on the Design Space canvas.
+You only see the red color when you select them in operations menu located in the upper right hand side of the canvas.

 I wrote a blog post about selecting score lines and attaching them to the proper pattern pieces.
 That post has more details on making score lines.